Final Fantasy summons have never worked quite like this before – but they’re still super cool-looking.

 Square Enix and Team Ninja have down a great job of blending Final Fantasy RPG features with more traditional fighting game mechanics, and one major FF staple that’s been significantly altered to better fit into the new three-on-three Dissidia fighting universe are summons.
 Along with a fairly confusing HUD and a very unique method of killing enemies this stands as one of the parts of Dissidia that most might confuse – so we’re here to help.

-As Dissidia NT enters its closed beta, we thought we’d gather some tips, including how to call the gods to your side and what they do – which we explain here.
+As Dissidia NT releases, we thought we’d gather some tips about characters, team composition, HP and bravery attacks.
+We also need to talk about how to call the gods to your side and what they do – which we explain here.
 So…

 In order to Summon in Dissidia Final Fantasy NT you’ll have to perform two actions: build the summon bar, and then actually perform the summoning itself.
 These are done in two separate ways, and how you approach them will significantly alter how you approach the battle.
 In general, teams should look to coordinate in order to cover themselves while summoning.